 National Puzzle Day (January 29)

-National Puzzle Day on January 29 is perfect for puzzle lovers!
-Explore fun activities, historical facts, and the benefits of solving puzzles.
+National Puzzle Day on January 29 is all about slowing down and enjoying the simple satisfaction of solving something piece by piece.

 When is the Holiday?